csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 by how helpful people had been to us.
 The whole encounter reaffirmed two main things for me (after ‘don’t be so freaking careless’):

 1. **Be polite.
-Always.** Being polite is just the right thing to do—and I find I have very little time for anyone who isn’t—but this is a prime example of how manners get you everywhere.
+Always.** Being polite is just the right thing to do — and I find I have very little time for anyone who isn’t — but this is a prime example of how manners get you everywhere.
 We could have ranted and demanded help from these guys and we’d have just been shut down; they’d have read us the rules and called security, and we’d still be £91 down.
 Because we remained polite,